-Even though an offense punishable by two years of imprisonment, cases of cheque dishonour pop-up every minute and are booked under Section 138 of The Negotiable Instruments Act (also referred to as NI Act).
-A friendly inquiry with someone who works at a public sector bank in a comparatively busy locality revealed that anywhere between 50-100 cheques bounce back on daily basis.
+Even though an offense punishable by two years of imprisonment, cases of cheque dishonor pop-up every minute and are booked under Section 138 of The Negotiable Instruments Act (also referred to as NI Act).
+A friendly inquiry with someone who works at a public sector bank in a comparatively busy locality revealed that anywhere between 50-100 cheques bounce back on a daily basis.
 Such atrocious figures raise valid existential questions:

 - Who are these Turram Khans?

 - Have people completely lost their minds or just chewed and swallowed the fear of imprisonment?